-The catch rate in the French inshore fishery in Subdiv.
-3Ps declined sharply from 37.7 tons per dory during the season in 1980 to 6.3 tons in 1981, although the catch rate in July was about three times higher in 1981 than in 1980 (SCR Doc.
+three times higher in 1981 than in 1980 (SCR Doc.
 82/VI/19).
 In Subarea 4, the overall catch rate of the distant-water fleet on the Scotian Shelf was about 27% higher in 1981 than in 1980, but this may have resulted from highly localized abundance in time and space combined with the fishing strategy of fleets involved, the latter being influenced by the viability of the fishery.
 Catch rates of the distant-water fleets declined considerably in late September and this was followed by a sharp decline in fishing effort by mid-October (SCR Doc.
 82/VI/29).
-In 1981, the catch rate for the Japanese fishery day in October (SCR Doc.
+In 1981, the catch rate for the Japanese fishery declined from 11.2 tons per day in September to 4.7 tons per day in October (SCR Doc.
 82/VI/23), in contrast to a rate of 9.5 tons per day in November 1980.